ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Phishing_attack.md

 # Module 3 - Lab 3 - Exercise 1 - Conduct a Spear Phishing attack using the Attack Simulator

-Holly Dickson is concerned that some users in her organization may require education about phishing attacks.
-In this lab you will use the Microsoft 365 Attack simulator to determine your users' susceptibility to phishing attacks.
+Holly Dickson is concerned that some users at Adatum may require education about phishing attacks.
+As part of her pilot project, Holly has decided to use the Microsoft 365 Attack Simulator to determine her users' susceptibility to phishing attacks.

 ### Task 1: Enable Mulit-factor authentication for the Global Admin

-1. Go to the Office 365 Security & Compliance center (https://protection.office.com) and login as Holly Dickson.
+1. Switch to the **LON-CL1** VM, where you should still be logged in as the **Admin** account.
+If necessary, log in as the **Admin** with a password of Pa55w.rd.

+1. Open your **Edge** browser and navigate to the **Office 365 Security and Compliance center** by entering the following URL in the address bar: **https://protection.office.com**

 2. Click **Threat management**, and then click **Attack simulator**.